INSIDE: The Best Sewing Supplies for Beginners

 1. Sewing Machine

 The first thing you will need to have if you’re learning to sew is an entry level sewing machine.
 Before purchasing any sewing machine, I suggest you read my post Tips for Buying a Sewing Machine.
-Below are a couple of entry-level sewing machines that I think are good options.

 Below are a few beginner machines that consistently get good reviews.
 You can see more of my favorite machines at this link.